 They are keeping pretty quiet about the whole affair, but that could change.
 World UFO Day, observed annually on July 2, is the perfect earthly observance for an announcement from our planetary neighbors.

 The Venusians might join in along with the gang from Pluto.
 Other galaxies would certainly be welcomed, and a simple vote could change the name to Intergalactic UFO Day.
 Until then, we must be satisfied with a date dedicated to things that fly through our own blue heavens.

-Wherever the truth may fly isn’t the point.
-It’s the wonder of it all that keeps us so fascinated.
-We are social creatures; the concept of other worlds populated with different beings is appealing.
+Wherever the truth may fly is not the point.
+It is the wonder of it all that keeps us so fascinated.
+We are social creatures.
+The concept of other worlds populated with different beings is appealing.

 On World UFO Day, we ponder questions that may never be answered.
 Still, hope and fear go hand in hand as we turn our gazes upward.
 We embrace the shimmering starlight, even as we keep a watchful eye on the skies.